Awilum/dev/project/entries/flextype/documentation/core/parsers/entry.md

 Shortcodes are a small piece of code, indicated by brackets like `(this)`, that performs a dedicated function on your site.
 You can place it just about anywhere you’d like, and it will add a specific feature to your page, post, or other content.
 For example, you can use shortcodes to display galleries, videos, or even playlists.

 For more details <a href="[url]/flextype/documentation/core/parsers/shortcodes">read the guide for the SHORTCODE</a>.

+### EXPRESSIONS

+The Expressions parser provides an engine that can compile and evaluate expressions.

+For more details <a href="[url]/flextype/documentation/core/parsers/expressions">read the guide for the EXPRESSIONS</a>.